Healing From Veganism

 A massive part of health is digestive strength and gut health, and without properly hitting your nutritional needs for a while now, it's hard for the body to properly absorb and digest food when a big part of the pie is missing.
 PRObiotics and PREbiotics are key right now to help rebuild the gut, there isn't "the best" brand when it comes to probiotics because there are actually SO MANY strains that your best best is to take a reputable brand, and then switch for another reputable brand when the bottle is done (to introduce different strains) at the moment I'm loving Elemental Wizdom's Super Human Probiotics- the company is next level and their products are out of this world (not sponsored, just #realtalk).
 Prebiotics are basically the food for the probiotics.
 You can look at it like the soil you're planting the seeds in: without a healthy soil, it doesn't matter how organic your seeds are- nothing will grow.
 Some probiotics have a built in prebiotic (like Prescript Assist) but foods are honestly a great source of prebiotics.
 Key ones are: asparagus, leeks, chicory, dandelion, jerusalem artichoke, garlic, and onion.
 Try to incorporate some of those (raw) in your diet, daily.

 Your digestion is compromised right now so I would also include a tool to help your body break down food.
-There are a few options: digestive bitters (like THIS brand) taken before meals will boost your body's hydrochloric acid (aka stomach acid) and help you break down food.
-You can also take an HCL+pepsin supplement which does the same (I take Thorne brand), or you can take a high quality digestive enzyme (I have a few brands I use, but my favourite is Elemental Wizdom's Super Human Enzymes).
+There are a few options: digestive bitters (see images below) taken before meals will boost your body's hydrochloric acid (aka stomach acid) and help you break down food.
+You can also take an HCL + pepsin supplement which does the same (I take Thorne brand), or you can take a high quality digestive enzyme (I have a few brands I use, but my favourite is Elemental Wizdom's Super Human Enzymes).
 They all work, just opt for whatever you're drawn to take.

 Colostrum is an animal-based product that is extremely healing to the gut, and will do wonders to helping you repair the lining (ultimately boosting absorption of nutrients).
 You want to be careful with quality when it comes to sourcing stuff like colostrum/ any animal product (more on this below) but the one brand I truly trust when it comes to colostrum is by Surthrival.